PremiseWP/premise-time-track-rest-client/README.md

 # Install dependencies
 composer install

+# Replace the `vendor/league/oauth1-client/scr/Client/Signature/HmacSha1Signature.php`
+# with the one you will find in the root folder.

 # Edit the `config.inc.php` file (refer to the `config.inc.sample.php` file)

 # Run the client on port 8080